EdSancha/edsancha.github.io/blog/_posts/2014-02-03-whats-in-my-iOS-toolbox-2.markdown

 ## Backend Services

 - [Parse][parse] - Great Backend-as-a-Servicedrop-in that works along all platforms, it has the easiest to read documentation and sample projects, so it's highly recommeneded for beginners and small projects.
 - [Stackmob][stackmob] - Another great BaaS platform with great free plans.
-You can import your backend code, have
+You can import your backend code and it has a free stack of functionalities in their "marketplace".
 - [Helios][helios] - Open-source framework for iOS that provides push-notifications, passbook integration, app-purchases and data synchronization.
 - [UrbanAirship][urban] - Easy to integrate push notifications, with limited usage for free.